axibase/arduino/dataTransmission/README.md

 1. Go to ATSD web interface and open "Rules" tab.
 ![ATSD Rules](https://github.com/axibase/arduino/blob/master/dataTransmission/images/rules.png)

 2. Click the `Create` button at the bottom of page.
-Or, click the `Import` button and choose the [mqttResponseRule.xml](https://github.com/axibase/arduino/blob/master/dataTransmission/mqttResponseRule.xml) file  create rule.
+Or, click the `Import` button and choose the [mqttResponseRule.xml](https://github.com/axibase/arduino/blob/master/dataTransmission/mqttResponseRule.xml) file to  create the rule.
 If you will import rule from file, you can skip stage 3-4.
 ![create rule](https://github.com/axibase/arduino/blob/master/dataTransmission/images/rules_bottom.png)

 3. Complete the fields as shown on the following images.
 Ensure that "enabled" checkbox is marked.